Policy on Conflict of Interest in Externally Funded Research

 The Conflict of Interest in Research Committee (CIRC) shall have at least four but no more than seven members appointed by the Executive Vice President for Academic Affairs:

-- A faculty or staff person, as appropriate, nominated by the Dean of Research;
+- A faculty or staff person, as appropriate, nominated by the Vice President of Research and Economic Development;

-- An administrator nominated by the Foundation Executive Director;
+- An administrator nominated by the Cal Poly Corporation Executive Director;

 - A member at large nominated by the Academic Senate;